germabyte/folder-structure-creator/README.md

 ## Limitations

 - The script doesn't check if a folder with the same name already exists, which may lead to duplicate folders when running the script multiple times.

-## License

-This project is released under the MIT License.
-Please refer to the LICENSE file for more information.